top of page

 IMG_1970.jpeg

-First order of business in our kitchen refresh - painting the island a creamy white and giving it farmhouse character by adding bead-board paneling and turned legs (goodbye space-wasting angled cabinets!).
-New stainless steel appliances, neutral solid-surface countertops with an ogee edge detail, and continuous hardwood floors (refinished in dark walnut) gave our space some much needed charm.
+First order of business in the kitchen refresh - painting the island a creamy white and giving it farmhouse character by adding bead-board paneling and turned legs (goodbye space-wasting angled cabinets!).
+New stainless steel appliances, neutral solid-surface countertops with an ogee edge detail, and continuous hardwood floors (refinished in dark walnut) gave the space some much needed charm.
 Adding the honed marble backsplash and oil-rubbed bronze pendants completed the look.

 IMG_1042.jpeg